eleccoin/eleccoin/CONTRIBUTING.md

 First, in terms of structure, there is no particular concept of "Eleccoin Core developers" in the sense of privileged people.
-Open source often naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
-However, some hierarchy is necessary for practical purposes.
-As such there are repository "maintainers" who are responsible for merging pull requests as well as a "lead maintainer" who is responsible for the release cycle, overall merging, moderation and appointment of maintainers.
+Open source often naturally revolves around a meritocracy where contributors earn trust from the developer community over time.
+Nevertheless, some hierarchy is necessary for practical purposes.
+As such, there are repository "maintainers" who are responsible for merging pull requests, as well as a "lead maintainer" who is responsible for the release cycle as well as overall merging, moderation and appointment of maintainers.

 Getting Started
 ---------------